Code-Institute-Submissions/lucywoodman-stats-bot_JuneResub/README.md

 8. Enter your repository name and click on it.
 9. Choose the branch you want to buid your app from, and click "Deploy branch".

-You can for fork the repository by following these steps:

-1. Go to the GitHub repository
-2. Click on Fork button in upper right hand corner

 You can clone the repository by following these steps:

-1. Go to the GitHub repository
+1. Go to the GitHub repository.
-2. Locate the Code button above the list of files and click it
+2. Locate the Code button above the list of files and click it.
-3. Select if you prefere to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard
+3. Select if you prefere to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard.
-4. Open Git Bash
+4. Open terminal locally.
-5. Change the current working directory to the one where you want the cloned directory
+5. Change the current working directory to the one where you want the cloned directory.
-6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
+6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY).
 7. Press Enter to create your local clone.

 ## Python Libraries